 OF REFUSAL shall be given to you.
 We will not finalize any sale until you

-following the date puppy is deemed by us ready to transfer homes to do so.
+of 7 days following the date puppy is deemed by us ready to transfer homes

+to do so.
 (If you fail to do so, your deposit will be forfeit.)
-You

-will be asked at that point to either commit to or decline the purchase of
+You will be asked at that point to either commit to or decline the purchase

-the puppy on hold.
-If you choose to finalize the purchase, your deposit shall
+of the puppy on hold.
+If you choose to finalize the purchase, your deposit

-be applied towards the purchase price of the puppy.
-However, if you
+shall be applied towards the purchase price of the puppy.
+However, if

-decide to decline the puppy, your non-refundable deposit will be applied toward
+you decide to decline the puppy, your non-refundable deposit will be applied

-the expenses of caring for the puppy during the time it was held for you and
+toward the expenses of caring for the puppy during the time it was held for

-for any additional time it takes to find an alternative responsible home for
+you and for any additional time it takes to find an alternative responsible

-it.
-Deposits are non-transferable as many times we will have multiple
+home for it.
+Deposits are non-transferable as many times we will

-families wanting a particular puppy and when we turn them away due to your
+have multiple families wanting a particular puppy and when we turn them away

-deposit holding the puppy for you, we have just forfeited a sale on your behalf.
+due to your deposit holding the puppy for you, we have just forfeited a sale